abryant/GooglePlusPlus/readme.md

 # Code Layout

-The idea is that the google styles are augmented by the ones that are defined in this project, which are autoloaded by Chrome.
+The idea is that the Google styles are augmented by the ones that are defined in this project, which are autoloaded by Chrome.
 The stylesheets that we write should be placed in the css/ directory.
 Each declaration should be commented with what objects it will affect (ie you